 Waste disposal presents an ever-growing challenge in urban areas.
 Waste-to-energy (WTE) technology provides an environmentally sound solution to this problem that also addresses the growing need for alternate energy sources.
 Over 150 waste-to-energy plants and other types of waste incineration facilities all over the world rely on a Yokogawa control system solution.
 Yokogawa measurement and control technologies thus play a key infrastructure role in making our world cleaner and more efficient.

 The sun is an inexhaustible source of clean energy, and humans have used this in a variety of ways down through the ages.
-Today, solar power generation is a topic of considerable interest as it is one of the most efficient and cost-effective means for the large-scale utilization of the sun’s thermal energy.
-With a track record of more than 1,300 power plant projects around the world, Yokogawa has the knowledge and expertise to help concentrated solar power generation, a type of the solar power plants operate efficiently and safely.
+Today, solar power generation is a topic of considerable interest all over the world.
+With more than 100 years of control experience, Yokogawa now offers a fully integrated control and monitoring solution for solar PV and CSP power plant.

 Hydropower is the most widely-used renewable source of energy and plays a major role in electricity generation in some regions.
 Yokogawa supplies control and instrumentation products and solutions for hydropower plants around the world.